 Unfortunately, the more leash aggressive your dog is, the less likely you are to be interested in taking him on walks.
 This, in turn, leads to fewer and fewer opportunities for your dog to socialize with other dogs, creating a self-fulfilling prophecy every time you attempt to take him out on the leash.

 Why Is My Dog So Leash Aggressive?

-But you may be wondering - why is my dog so leash aggressive in the first place,?
-Sometimes we experience dog aggression on leash, but their reactive behaviors are amazing off-leash!
+But you may be wondering - why is my dog so leash aggressive in the first place?
+Sometimes we experience dog aggression on leash, but their reactive behaviours are amazing off-leash!
 This is super common when dealing with leash aggression in dogs.
 Why is my dog aggressive to other dogs on walks?

 But don’t let this belief discourage you.
 Leash aggression training can be a success for any dog at any life stage!

 Unless a dog has been properly trained or has naturally learned how to greet and treat other dogs as a puppy—by being disciplined via short barking alerts given by older dogs—he may not know how to appropriately greet and interact with other dogs.

 If your dog gets his doggy panties in a bunch when another dog or a person approaches when he's attached to a leash, then you need to start your training by understanding why your dog is reactive this way.

 Leash aggression and leash reactive dog behaviours come about as a result of your dog feeling threatened by the proximity of another dog and being trapped in that space, unable to escape and keep a more comfortable space between herself and other dogs.

 Likewise, some dogs become leash aggressive because their leash prevents them from interacting in a more natural way with other dogs, making them frustrated and causing them to lunge, bark, or growl to express this frustration.